rogeryeosgit/DevoProject/Notes.md

 - Need to have feedback on Create Plan page if plan created is successful

 - Server side needs to check cookie for user validity

+- Need to handle pagination for plans, in case too many plans get returned all at once in future